Michigan Mental Health Integration Partnership aims to improve physical + mental health services for state residents

 U-M investigators seeking to expand or initiate integrated care implementation or evaluation projects who can offer up university, foundation/gift, or other non-Federal funding support have the potential to receive dollar-for-dollar Medicaid matched funds through the program (federal funding sources are not eligible for matching).

-Some examples of initiatives currently receiving matched funds: expansion of child/adolescent access to mental health services using telepsychiatry in Flint, MI; implementation of school-based cognitive-behavioral therapy for students across Michigan schools; a new support program to help new fathers enhance family engagement and parenting skills in Wayne County, MI; and scale-up and spread of peer support and self-management IT tools to enhance collaborative care for mood disorders.
+Some examples of initiatives currently receiving matched funds: implementation of school-based cognitive-behavioral therapy for students across Michigan schools; evaluation of the Infant Mental Health-Home Visiting model; development and evaluation of a new support program to help new fathers enhance family engagement and parenting skills in Wayne County, MI; and scale-up and spread of peer support and self-management IT tools to enhance collaborative care for mood disorders.

 The CMS match program is based on Section 1903 of the Social Security Act and was implemented between the State of Michigan and the University of Michigan in 2006 as a way to involve U-M researchers in the implementation and evaluation of potential high impact for Medicaid populations, and has also attracted the interest of foundations as a way to further their community work.